N00rAhmed/Referance-Generater/README.md

 ### Run Command

-Run in this directory to build and run the app:
+To run the program type this command:
 ```
 docker run -i -t reference-program-dockerisation
 ```